-Born in Baltimore and raised Los Angeles, Weiner studied philosophy, literature, and history at Wesleyan University.
+Born in Los Angeles, Weiner studied philosophy, literature, and history at Wesleyan University.
 He also earned his MFA from the University of Southern California School of Cinema and Television.
-Weiner currently lives in Los Angeles with his wife and four sons.
+Weiner currently lives in Los Angeles with his wife, architect Linda Brettler, and their four sons.

 "The creator of a great period television show about the ad business (who nonetheless insists "the show is not about advertising") was a perfect choice for such a gathering -- and I don't say that just because I'm already a huge fan of Mad Men.
 Weiner spoke for more than an hour and was relaxed, gregarious and candid."- Pegasus News